 Above is a preliminary version of a poster showing World Solar Challenge teams (click image to zoom).
 I will update the poster as more cars are revealed.
 Cruisers are listed first, then Challengers, and finally the Adventure class.

 This poster has been updated.
-Thrice.
+Six times.
 It is also available with a white background:

 I have updated my World Solar Challenge teams list to take into account recent news.
 I think that the list is up to date as of today.